nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 	Increase the counter by 1 and proceed with the next robot.

 7. When the service is performed successfully, return the following message: "{serviceName} is performed successfully with {usedRobotsCount} robots."

+## RobotRecovery Command
+### Parameters

+	model – string
+	minutes - int

+### Functionality

+Feed all robots in the RobotRepository from the given model for the given count of minutes.
+Choose only those robots that have BatteryLevel under 50% from the total BatteryCapacity.

+Remember that when feeding a robot, it will be in fluidization mode and it will convert food into energy.
+That means that after feeding, the robot’s BatteryLevel should be increased.
+Use the built-in Eating() method of each robot.

+Return a string with information about how many robots were successfully fed, in the following format:
+	"Robots fed: {fedCount}"